Mwanza Mukombo

 Albert Mwanza Mukombo (17 December 1945 – 13 October 2001) was a Congolese footballer who played for Zaire in the 1974 FIFA World Cup.
 He also played for TP Mazembe.

-He is well known among Argentine sticker collectors due to his sticker for the 1974 World Cup Album by Panini being near-impossible to collect due to its rarity.
+He is well known among Argentine sticker collectors due to his sticker for the 1974 World Cup Album by FKS (not Panini) being near-impossible to collect due to its rarity.